Not every workflow is the right starting point for automation. Maintenance or inspection follow-up is.

 Low friction

 This workflow runs alongside your existing operations without disrupting them.
-It takes repetitive warranty-call administration off your office team’s plate, so they no longer have to think about tracking and managing those follow-ups manually.
+It takes repetitive administration tasks off your office team’s plate, so they no longer have to think about tracking and managing those follow-ups manually.
 It is also relatively simple to connect with the systems you already use.

 Fast ROI